-Freight Futures data to watch today: Chicago to Atlanta (VCA)
+Freight Futures lane to watch today: Philadelphia, PA to Chicago, IL (VPC)

 FreightWaves SONAR: Chart

 - Pacific Northwest Storm Still On Track, Could Delay Holiday Shipments

 - Steel City Freight Leaders Collaborate, Promote Pittsburgh's Freight Power

 - Bain Capital To Invest In Atlas Air's Aircraft Leasing Unit

 © 2019 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.